Follow the money: the power of in-game mobile advertising

 Examples: Vainglory, Mobile Legends, Arena of Valor

-Puzzle: Require logical and conceptual skill to beat.
+Puzzle games require logical and conceptual skill to beat.
 Similar to casual games, interstitial ads in between levels are the most common form of advertising.

 Examples: Two Dots, Move the Block, Sudoku, 2048

-Sports: Games that emulate sports including basketball, soccer, baseball, and more.
+As the name suggests, these games emulate sports including basketball, soccer, baseball, and more.
 Rewarded video ads are very common for sports games.

 Examples: FIFA, Golf Star, MLB 9, NBA 2K series

-Trivia: Games that test extensive and broad knowledge across multiple subjects.
+These quiz-style games test extensive and broad knowledge across multiple subjects.
 Trivia games often involve lightning-fast rounds, which makes quick and snappy interstitial ads an effective form of advertising.

 Examples: Who Wants to Be a Millionaire, Trivia Crack, Brain Test